oxidecomputer/dropshot/openapi-manager/README.md

 ### Requirements

-The OpenAPI manager must currently be run within a Git repository.
-You must also ensure that `git` is available on the command line, or that the `GIT` environment variable is set to the `git` binary.

 You need to provide:

 - The API traits for your APIs (see [_API crates_](#api-crates) below).
 These may depend on `openapi-manager-types`.